 As the chart shows, so-called GC repo rates are once again trading below the Fed Funds rate.
 Read more

-In March we noted that the Federal Reserve had issued a request for information on who is holding large positions in the 2023 US Treasury note, following reports that the issue was experiencing repo difficulties.
+In March we noted that the US Treasury had issued a request for information on who is holding large positions in the 2023 US Treasury note, following reports that the issue was experiencing repo difficulties.
 Not only was the issue trading in negative territory in the repo markets, there were reports of significant fails.

 As ever with repo markets, information was scarce.
 Given the risk-on sentiment at the time, this seemed strange.
 Read more